tomascherian/tp/docs/UserGuide.md

 ### Sorting contacts : `sortc`

-Sorts contactss in the displayed meeting list according to name.
+Sort contacts in the displayed contact list according to name.

 Format: `sortc`